-The story of the Mercer Girls' arrival in Seattle begins in March 1864.
-Asa Mercer, age 25, the newly elected president of the University of Washington in Seattle, stood at a podium in the Unitarian church in Lowell, Massachusetts, and told those in attendance how Seattle, in Washington Territory, was a fast growing town and was in need of educated ladies, of good moral standing, to work as teachers.
+The story of the Mercer Girls' arrival in Seattle began in March 1864.
+Asa Mercer, age 25, the newly elected president of the University of Washington in Seattle, stood at a podium in the Unitarian church in Lowell, Massachusetts, and told those in attendance how Seattle, in Washington Territory, was a fast-growing town and was in need of educated women, of good moral standing, to work as teachers.
 To those willing to go West with him, Mercer promised honorable work in schools and good wages.

 The cost of the trip, Mercer explained, would be $250.
 They would travel by train to New York City where a ship would be waiting to take them west to Aspinwall, Panama (then part of Colombia).
 From there they would journey across the Isthmus by train to Panama City and then again by ship to San Francisco and Seattle.
 The citizens of Seattle were eager to welcome them into their homes and the community while finding them jobs in the various schools.

 Only a small number managed to come up with the funds needed to pay the $250 passage.

 On a cold, blustery March afternoon in 1864, a small group, eight women and one man, under the charge of Asa.
 S. Mercer, stepped aboard a train in Lowell that would take them to a New York harbor and the steamship Illinois.
 They were:

 - Ann Murphy, age unknown

 - Elizabeth (Lizzie) Ordway, the oldest at age 35